Jessica Fletcher

 Jessica Beatrice "J. B." Fletcher is a fictional detective and writer and the main character and protagonist of the American television series Murder, She Wrote.
-Portrayed by award-winning actress Dame Angela Lansbury, Fletcher is a best-selling author of mystery novels, an English teacher, amateur detective, criminology professor, and (briefly) congresswoman.
+Portrayed by award-winning actress Angela Lansbury, Fletcher is a best-selling author of mystery novels, an English teacher, amateur detective, criminology professor, and (briefly) congresswoman.
 In 2004, Fletcher was listed in Bravo's "100 Greatest TV Characters".
 AOL named her one of the "100 Most Memorable Female TV Characters".
 The same website listed her among "TV's Smartest Detectives".
 She was ranked at number six on Sleuth Channel's poll of "America's Top Sleuths".
 Guinness World Records called her the "most prolific amateur sleuth".

 Background

 Jessica Beatrice Fletcher's ancestors hailed mainly from Ireland, with one grandmother being from the United Kingdom.
 Some episodes of the series feature Jessica's distant relations who still live in the British Isles.
 She has two sisters and two brothers, Martin and Marshall (Jason Evers), a doctor.
 Jessica's maiden name was MacGill, inspired by the real-life maiden name of Angela Lansbury's mother: Moyna MacGill.
 Before she met her husband Frank, Jessica went to Harrison College in Green Falls, New Hampshire, to become a journalist.
 In the episode "Alma Murder", she mentions being a member of Delta Alpha Chi sorority.

 Jessica is introduced as a widow in the first episode, her beloved husband Frank having died a couple of years before the start of the series.
 They had no children—she says she and Frank "weren't blessed that way"—but spent some years raising their nephew Grady (Michael Horton) after the death of his parents, an unnamed brother of Frank and his wife.
 For this reason, Jessica is very close with Grady.
 In the show's first episode, it is Grady who launches Jessica's career as an author when he secretly sends her book The Corpse Danced at Midnight to an agent after she said she had no intention of doing so herself.
 Grady is a recurring character throughout the first six seasons, then makes one more appearance in season 11.
 Grady has several relationships that end in disappointment in some way until the introduction of girlfriend Donna Mayberry (played by Horton's wife, Debbie Zipp) in the season 4 episode "Just Another Fish Story".
 The two marry in the season 5 episode "Something Borrowed, Someone Blue".
 Grady and Donna later have a son, Frankie, named after Jessica's late husband.